0%

 Step 2: Securely Store Descope Credentials

-1. In your AI agent's project root directory, create a file named .env.
+1. In your agent's project root, create a file called .env.

-2. Add your Descope Project ID and Management Key to this file.
-Replace YOUR_DESCOPE_PROJECT_ID and YOUR_DESCOPE_MANAGEMENT_KEY with your actual values from Step 1 of "Set Up a Descope Project".
+2. Dump your Descope Project ID and Management Key in there.
+Swap YOUR_DESCOPE_PROJECT_ID and YOUR_DESCOPE_MANAGEMENT_KEY with the actual values you noted earlier.

 # .env